1995 French presidential election: Second round

 During the TV debate between the two finalists, they disagreed about the presidential term.
 Jospin wanted to reduce it to five years whereas Chirac was in favour of the seven-year term.
 The PS candidate responded: "The choice is five years with me or seven years with Jacques Chirac, which will be very long".
+Jospin was appointed Prime Minister from 1997 to 2002 during Chirac's first term.
 Eventually, the presidential term was reduced to five years after the 2002 election.

 Chirac was elected President and Balladur resigned as prime minister.
 Foreign minister Alain Juppé succeeded him.